jajanaaa/Weather-application/README.md

 - HTML

 ### What I learned
 I have learned to make API calls and manipulate the received data; add values to arrays and loop through them.
 I also learned how to get the current location of a user.
-I practiced updating UI through JS and using flexbox and grid.
+I practiced updating UI through JavaScript; using Flexbox and Grid.